Leadership Development Program

 The program is ideal for faculty members aspiring to become a department chair, a dean, or head of school or staff and administrators who want to manage a team, secure a promotion, or transfer their skills to a new role.

 Interested candidates must submit a statement of interest, have the support of their manager, and be ready to fully commit to the program.
-The most time-intensive requirement is 6 to 8 hours a week of executive education.
+The most time-intensive requirement is six to eight hours a week of executive education.
 The program also includes a speaker series, peer group support, personal coaching, and a capstone project that aims to address an institutional priority.

-Guest speakers (authors and scholars, technology experts, academic administrators, and other innovators) frequently present and have included college presidents, heads of global nonprofits, as well as executive recruiters.
+The new multi-school cohort gathers at the Tang Institute to launch the year.
+Guest speakers (authors and scholars, technology experts and other innovators) frequently present and have included college presidents and heads of global nonprofits as well as executive recruiters.

 Expanding the network will strengthen the program’s impact across secondary education.
 I also think it will help faculty and staff gain perspective on how other institutions operate.